Beginner, Canning, Kitchen Basics

 How does water bath canning work?

-Water bath canning works two ways – the heat from the boiling water kills bacteria.
-It also works as a vacuum, sucking all the air out of the jar and preventing new bacteria from forming and causing food spoilage.
+Water bath canning works two ways – the heat from the boiling water kills a bacteria known as Clostridium botulinum, aka botulism, which leads to spoilage and can cause food poisoning.
+Canning also works as a vacuum, sucking all the air out of the jar and preventing new bacteria from forming.

 What is the difference between water bath canning and pressure canning?

-Pressure canning requires a pressure canner, a large stock pot fitted with a special lid and weight which allows pressure to build within the pot.
+Pressure canning requires a pressure canner, a large stock pot fitted with a special lid and weights which allows pressure to build within the pot.
 As the pressure builds, the temperature within the pot increases.
 Pressure canning is required to preserve low acid foods.
-These foods must be heated to 250 degrees or above to not only kill botulism, which causes foodborne illness, but also its spores.
+These foods must be heated to 250 degrees or above to not only kill botulism, but also its spores.
 This level of heat can not be achieved through water bath canning.

 Foods you can safely can using the water bath canning method